SunGard-Labs/sg-protractor-tools/example/README.md

 ## Run Tests

 - Start a local server by executing `grunt serve`.
-The server will be available at `http://localhost:9000` by default
+The server will be available at `http://localhost:9000` by default.
-- Run the e2e tests by executing `grunt protractor`
+- Run the e2e tests by executing `grunt protractor` from a second terminal.
+The test cases will run against the server started using the above command.

 ## Test Code